danbev/learning-ai/notes/ggml.md

 ### Backpropagation
 This section deals with the backpropagation in GGML.
-The following example [backprop.c](../fundamentals/ggml/backprop.c) will be used to explore backpropagation in this secion.
+The following example [backprop.c](../fundamentals/ggml/src/backprop.c) will be used to explore backpropagation in this section.

 First lets take a look at the compute graph which we have seen ealier.
 ```c